-Community advisory groups have worked with CRC project staff to ensure community preferences and the needs of transit riders are considered in light rail system planning.
-Transit advisory group members included business and neighborhood leaders, transit riders and agency representatives.
-The groups met more than two dozen times between 2008 and 2011 to conduct field visits, review plans and provide feedback.
-In addition, seven open houses and workshops were held in the communities to gather input on the light rail extension.
+Community advisory groups are working with CRC project staff to ensure community preferences and the needs of transit riders are considered in light rail system planning.
+Transit advisory group members include business and neighborhood leaders, transit riders and agency representatives.
+The groups have met more than two dozen times since 2008 to conduct field visits, review plans and provide feedback.
+In addition, five open houses have been held in the communities to gather input on the light rail extension.
 Community input has resulted in the following work to date:

-- Design guidelines for the Hayden Island station, Vancouver stations and park and rides. - Route for the Vancouver portion of the line - Station locations in Vancouver - Guidance on traffic and parking along the Vancouver route
+- Design guidelines for the Hayden Island station - · Route for the Vancouver portion of the line - Station locations in Vancouver - Guidance on traffic and parking along the Vancouver route

 The community will continue to be consulted as light rail designs are refined to gain input on appearance of the stations and streets, park and ride designs and security plans.
+The monthly meetings of the Portland Working Group and Vancouver Transit Advisory Committee are announced on the CRC website and open to the public.